 Transport Layer Security utilized by applications like Instant messaging apps, VPN applications, File transfer apps, and more.

-The combination of TLS vs SSL provides intensive security for web browser and applications to create a secure network.
+The combination of TLS vs SSL provides intensive security for web browsers and applications to create a secure network.

 TLS uses a combination of symmetric and asymmetric cryptography, as this provides a good compromise between performance and security when transmitting data securely.